Luxury and Mystery – The Row About Fabergé Imperial Easter Eggs

 Who said an egg cannot be a tree?
 This egg, presented by Emperor Nicholas II to his mother, Dowager Empress Maria Feodorovna, is inspired by a French 18th-century singing bird automaton.
 According to the Fabergé invoice, the bay tree comprises “325 nephrite leaves, 110 opalescent white enamel flowers, 25 diamonds, 20 rubies, 53 pearls, 219 rose-cut diamonds, and one large rose-cut diamond”.
 When the clockwork automation is wound up and set in motion, a feathered bird appears, flaps its wings, turns its head, opens its beak, and sings.
 The eggs were not only a triumph of jewelry but also crafty engineering.

 Nobel Ice Egg, 1914

-As I mentioned, it was not only the Imperial family who ordered the famous eggs.
+As I mentioned, it was not only the Imperial family who ordered the famous Fabergé Imperial Easter Eggs.
 This one was commissioned by Dr. Emanuel Nobel, nephew of Alfred Nobel, of Nobel prize fame.
 Emanuel Nobel, one of the leading figures of the oil industry at the time, was amongst Fabergé’s most notable clients.
 The engraving on this platinum and translucent white enamel egg is of underglazed frost crystals.
-Its surprise is a diamond-set platinum and rock crystal watch.
+Its surprise is diamond-set platinum and rock crystal watch.

-While the discussion on the provenance and originality of the eggs in the Hermitage exhibition rages we can still feast our eyes on those amazing objects.
-They are beautiful and silly at the same time.
+The Fabergé eggs are beautiful and silly at the same time.
 You may think of them as a sign of wasteful decadency.
 Or as a feast for the eye, showing the ultimate love of beauty over function.
 This approach has rarely been seen over the last century.
-It is even rarer now with the obsession on productivity, functionality, and speed.
+It is even rarer now with the obsession with productivity, functionality, and speed.
 We seldom stop to be amazed.